Accessible Federal Science Laboratories: Making Scientific and Technical Careers More Inclusive

 Chief Scientist

-Disclaimer: The French version of this text has been auto-translated and has not been approved by the author.
+The French version of this text has been approved by the author.

 Responses to the 2022 Canadian Survey on Disability conducted by Statistics Canada indicated that 27% of the population aged 15 years and older had at least one disability.1 Inaccessible built environments and non-inclusive workplace cultures can exclude persons with disabilities and reduce the potential for innovative scientific research.
 Moreover, science laboratories pose unique challenges to enhance accessibility for individuals compared to general workspaces.
 While there is a growing collection of evidence on the best practices for an accessible built environment and an inclusive workplace culture, the impact of these in Canadian federal science laboratories remains unknown.